g-nm/Web-Fundamentals/4.Tables/Readme.md

 ## Introduction to tables

 The table element is used to display tabular data.
 THis is data which is normally displayed in a spreadsheet in the form of rows and columns.
-The below is an example of a simple interview
+The below is an example of a simple table

 ```html
 <table>